-The thesis to be set out here is the following: many works of current art present themselves wrapped in the text of their own justification — in the catalogue text in which they are embedded — as though they were necessarily tied to it, when in reality the work itself, in its material-conceptual formality, need not refer to that text at all.
-The artist takes their intentional subjectivity to be inscribed in the work; as though the force of the ideas, experiences, and feelings that led them to create it remained embedded in its material realisation in such a way that the public, even without knowing that origin, ought to smell and experience that intention, ought to intuit, when not actually recognise, the very same ideas and feelings.
+The thesis to be set out here is the following: many works of current art present themselves wrapped in the text of their own justification — the catalogue text in which they are embedded — as though they were tied to it of necessity, when in reality the work itself, in its material-conceptual form, need not refer to that text at all.
+The artist takes his intentional subjectivity to be inscribed in the work; as though the force of the ideas, experiences, and feelings that led him to create it remained embedded in its material realisation in such a way that the public, even without knowing that origin, ought to smell and feel that intention, ought to intuit, when not actually recognise, the very same ideas and feelings.
 In reality, no such thing happens.
-Any work of art, removed from its context of justification, holds itself up only by virtue of its materiality — and it is from that materiality that aesthetic experience and the public’s opinion are constructed (not *re-*constructed).
+Any work of art, removed from its context of justification, holds itself up only by virtue of its materiality — and it is from that materiality that aesthetic experience and the public’s opinion are constructed (not re-constructed).

 Let us look at some examples taken from this source: vanitatis.elconfidencial, where an expert curator explains which works at ARCO 2023 (Madrid’s international contemporary art fair) are the most interesting, and why.
 Of Teresa Margolles’s Vestido para concurso de belleza en México (“Dress for a Beauty Pageant in Mexico”), he writes:

 What is hidden behind appearances could be anything.
-Such an expression, deployed for the sake of depth, ought really to provoke philosophical suspicion: what does appearance mean here?
-In this example, the concern is plainly not metaphysical but rather economic-political, and the artist is reminding us that the conditions under which many of the products the market offers us are made are sometimes sinister and horrifying.
+Such an expression, deployed for the sake of depth, ought to provoke philosophical suspicion: what does appearance mean here?
+In this case, the concern is plainly not metaphysical but economic-political, and the artist is reminding us that the conditions under which many of the goods on the market are produced are sometimes sinister and horrifying.
 But to remind us of so obvious a thing, is this work necessary?
-Would it not be enough simply to say so, plainly and directly?
-If one wished to delve deeper into the problem, one would have to turn, in any case, to journalistic, historical, or sociological reports.
-An artistic object on its own delves into nothing; it can aspire only to an aesthetic impact — and only after we have been instructed, through the corresponding text, in how to be impacted.
+Would it not be enough to say so, plainly and directly?
+To delve deeper into the problem one would have to turn, in any case, to journalistic, historical, or sociological work.
+An artistic object on its own delves into nothing; it can aspire only to an aesthetic impact — and only after we have been instructed, through the corresponding text, in how we are to be impacted.

 Of Atriles entre los árboles (fondo manganeso) (“Lecterns Among the Trees [Manganese Background]”) by Cristina Lucas, we read: